robmuh/robmuh.github.com/_posts/2014-09-29-dont-do-windows.markdown

 encounter one of these types, many of them will almost palpably dismiss your mediocrity in subtle, but distinguishable ways.
-The reverse is also true, if you do use Linux as your desktop the masses incorrectly attribute more acumen than you actually possess to you.
+The reverse is also true, if you do use Linux as your desktop the masses incorrectly credit you with more acumen than you actually possess.

 ### Why do the best coders pick Linux?